Manteca Dog Bite Lawyer

-I'm Ed Smith, a Manteca dog bite lawyer.
-Dog bites can leave people with serious injuries, resulting in both mental and physical damages.
-Physical injuries from a dog bite can require weeks or even months of rehabilitation to recover from, while psychological trauma can last a lifetime.
-If you or a loved one have been injured due to a dog bite or other injury inflicted by a dog, please reach out to our injury lawyers at (209) 227-1931 or toll-free at (800) 404-5400 for free, friendly legal advice.
+Dog bites can leave people with serious injuries, resulting in mental and physical damage.
+Physical injuries from a dog bite can require weeks or even months of rehabilitation, while psychological trauma can last a lifetime.
+If you or a loved one have been injured due to a dog bite or other injury inflicted by a dog, please contact our injury lawyers at (209) 227-1931 or toll-free at (800) 404-5400 for free, friendly legal advice.

-We take cases on a contingency fee basis, which means you pay no attorney's fees upfront.
+We take cases on a contingency fee basis, meaning you pay no upfront attorney fees.
 We get paid for the successful outcome of your case.